pedromorgan/xlrd/doc/source/dev_guide.rst

 The following functions are provided to help with this:

-*   The :py:meth:`~xlrd.sheet.Sheet.cellname` function turns a row and column index into a relative Excel cell reference.
+*   The :py:func:`~xlrd.formula.cellname` function turns a row and column index into a relative Excel cell reference.
-*   The :py:meth:`~xlrd.cellnameabs` function turns a row and column index into an absolute Excel cell reference.
+*   The :py:func:`~xlrd.formula.cellnameabs` function turns a row and column index into an absolute Excel cell reference.
-*   The :py:meth:`~xlrd.colname` function turns a column index into an Excel column name.
+*   The :py:func:`~xlrd.formula.colname` function turns a column index into an Excel column name.

 These three functions are demonstrated in the following example: